Challenges and opportunities for the accounting profession

 Companies like Google process dozens of petabytes daily.
 So what’s a petabyte?
-It’s 1,000,000,000,000,000 bytes.1 In the age of Big Data, new needs are emerging and changing what is expected of CPAs.
+It’s 1,000,000,000,000,000 bytes.1 With the arrival of Big Data, new needs are emerging and changing what is expected of CPAs.

 Regardless of your area of practice, you hold a significant amount of data on your organization, your internal or external clients, and their activities.
 Information security and integrity have always been critical for CPAs, but clients are more concerned than ever about privacy.
 You are expected to be able to assess the importance of an organization’s information assets, and you are also expected to protect them.

 The data you hold must be used wisely.
 It can be used not only to predict the future financing or purchasing needs of your collaborators, but also to forecast slow periods.
 You are expected to be key advisors who can analyze data in real time, prepare forecasts and consider the enterprise’s different functions to make the best business decisions.